Celia Welch: Early life and education

 Born Celia Masyczek in 1960, Welch grew up in Medford, Oregon.
 She and her siblings spent their childhoods with a half-acre vineyard in their backyard, and her father was a home winemaker and wine collector.
 She attended the University of California, Davis, graduating in 1982 after studying viticulture.

 Career

 1991-2010

 She was hired by Shari Staglin of Staglin Family Vineyard as a consulting winemaker in 1991, and was involved in the wine industry in Napa Valley during the small-winery boom that took place in the early 1990s.
 She made wines for labels such as Barbour, Lindstrom, and Yount Ridge.
-By 2008, she had also worked for cabernet producers such as DR Stephens, Cornerstone, Scarecrow, Lindstrom, Husic, Calistoga, Carneros, Kelly Fleming, Hollywood & Vine, and Keever Vineyards.
+By 2008, she had also worked for cabernet producers such as DR Stephens, Cornerstone, Scarecrow, Lindstrom, Husic, Calistoga, Carneros, Kelly Fleming, Hollywood & Vine, Stalworth, and Keever Vineyards.

 She launched her own label, Corra, in 2004, with a 200-case-production cabernet sauvignon.
 In 2008, she earned Food and Wine magazine's Winemaker of the Year Award.